ibm-cloud-docs/EventStreams/satellite_provisioning.md

 After you prepare your {{site.data.keyword.satelliteshort}} location, granting service authorization, and attaching extra hosts, you can provision a {{site.data.keyword.messagehub}} service instance:

-1. Navigate to the catalog, by clicking **Catalog** in the navigation bar.
+1. Go to the catalog, by clicking **Catalog** in the navigation bar.
 2. Look for the **Event Streams** tile in the **Integration** section and select it.
 3. In the Platform section of the **Event Streams** page, select the **Satellite** tile.
 4. In the **Select a location** field, select the {{site.data.keyword.satelliteshort}} location that you provisioned.
 When the Satellite tile was selected, the pricing plan information was updated.
 Review the {{site.data.keyword.satelliteshort}} plan details.